 This laid-back stretch of sand is fringed with luxury condominiums and five-star hotels.
 The jogging path winds around the mile-long beach, shaded by palms.
 Fishermen will love the jetty at the north end of beach.

 You’ll find limited metered parking beneath Haulover Bridge.
 The tiny cafes in the nearby Town of Surfside or the elegant bistros in Bal Harbour Shops guarantee to keep you refreshed.

 (9301 Collins Ave., Surfside, FL 33154, 305/864-0722)

-The elevated boardwalk along Miami Beach's central section is ideal for strolling, jogging and skating.
-A little less crowded and quieter than South Beach, this beach is close to the sidewalk cafes, bars, and concession stands that define classic Miami Beach, as well as historic sites like the Fontainebleau Miami Beach hotel.
+The boardwalk along Miami Beach's central section is ideal for strolling, jogging and skating.
+A little less crowded and quieter than South Beach, this beach is home to classic Miami Beach hotels like the Fontainebleau Miami Beach.

-At the southern tip of Miami Beach you’ll discover legendary South Beach: party central, beloved by models, celebrities and wanna-bes.
-It's consistently ranked as one of the best beaches of Miami.
+At the southern tip of Miami Beach you’ll discover legendary South Beach, consistently ranked as one of the best beaches of Miami.

 Take a stroll to admire the Art Deco buildings, watch cruise ships glide out to sea, and take a selfie with the iconic multi-colored lifeguard stands.